Everything you Need to Know About the Kuleshov Effect

 We all know that film is a visual medium.
 But we often forget that it's not that old.
 We've only had Hollywood movies for about 100 years.
 And while storytelling is as old as time, the way we design and edit movies and television to tell those stories is relatively new.
 Techniques are developed all the time.

 And most of them are based on the Kuleshov effect.

-Today, we're doing to dig into the Kuleshov effect and check out a video made by Senior Post about the Kuleshov effect's importance to editing and cinema.
+Today, we're doing to dig into the effect and check out a video made by Senior Post.

 Let's cut right to it.

 Lev Kuleshov was a Russian filmmaker and considered to be one of the first film theorists.
-In 1910, Kuleshow posed this question to filmmakers:
+In 1910, he posed this question to filmmakers:

 "What made cinema a distinct art, separate from photography, literature or theatre?"

 While this seems simple to answer now, he wanted to create a real distinction between the artistic mediums.
 So he answered that art was defined but what it was made of and how those materials were organized.

 Yes, it does sound like he took all the fun out of filmmaking, but stick with me.

 The Kuleshov Effect Definition